 One of the worst things you can experience as a homeowner is a sewer backup.
-Sewer backups occur when an obstruction or damage prevents wastewater from flowing through your lateral sanitary sewer line – the main sewer line that connects your home to the municipal sanitary sewers.
-Due to the obstruction, wastewater will continue to fill your sewer lines and drain pipes until it eventually overflows.
+A sewage backup occurs when an obstruction or damage prevents wastewater from draining away from your house.
+This usually happens in the main sewer line that connects your home to the municipal sanitary sewers, but it could happen elsewhere as well.
+Due to the obstruction, wastewater will continue to fill your sewer lines and drain pipes, eventually causing a sewer backup in your house.

 Tree Roots Growing in Sewer Pipes